tastyigniter/docs/customize/components.md

 }
 ```

-The action can be triggered from the blade view as follows:
+The action can be triggered from the component's blade view as follows:

 ```blade
 <button wire:click="onAddItem">Add Items</button>